Ryan Murphy Unveils ‘American Horror Story’ Season 9 Title

 “American Horror Story” creator Ryan Murphy has unveiled the title for the show’s ninth season.

 Murphy posted a creepy teaser trailer on his Instagram, at the end of which its is revealed Season 9 will be called “AHS 1984.”
-The clip also revealed the show is returning to FX this Fall.
+The clip, which has an 80s slasher movie vibe and à la “Friday the 13th,” also revealed the show is returning to FX this Fall.

 After signing Murphy signed his five-year mega-deal with Netflix, there was concern that FX might be deprived of future seasons of the horror anthology, however, FX CEO John Landgraf said he expects to see “many more seasons” of “AHS” on the network.
 The show has been renewed through season 10.